 SQuirreL SQL is an open-source Java SQL Client program for any JDBC compliant database.
-You can use SQuirrelSQL as AN SQL authoring tool to interactively develop SQL queries with Arm Treasure Data.
+You can use SQuirrelSQL as a SQL authoring tool to interactively develop SQL queries with Arm Treasure Data.

 |Your screen might be different from these.|

-Download the latest SQuirreL SQL installer as JAR file:
+Download the latest SQuirreL SQL installer as a JAR file:

 After you execute the JAR file, the installer starts.